CubeVic/My_notes/docs/APIs/intro.md

 Here a list of APIs already made notes about:

+* **NewsAPI:** Get news from more than 800,000 sources.
-* **Datamuse:** from the official website "series of resources designed to help people create and communicate more effectively."
+* **Datamuse:** From the official website "series of resources designed to help people create and communicate more effectively."
 * **GOOGLE Sheets:** It is the API to interact with Google sheets.